 Riverside Initiative’s Curriculum

-Our three-year Teacher Certification Program (TCP) is approved by the American Society for the Alexander Technique (AmSAT), with Nanette Walsh as its Director.
-It offers an exceptionally high teacher/student ratio (typically 1:3) and draws on the talents and resources of experienced and highly skilled faculty, guest teachers, and affiliates.
+Our three-year Teacher Certification Program (TCP) is approved by the American Society for the Alexander Technique (AmSAT), with Nanette Walsh as its Director, and Ariel Carson and Lori Schiff as its Associate Directors.
+It offers study with several other senior teachers and skilled faculty and draws on the talents and resources of experienced guest teachers, and affiliates.

 Training to become a teacher of the Alexander Technique involves undertaking a unique form of self-study that focuses on personal development.
 In-depth study of a student’s use in practical procedures and activities is an essential prerequisite for the refined hands-on skills that are the hallmark of good Alexander Technique teaching.
 Daily individual work with teachers and small supervised groups engaged in developmentally structured activities aid in the self-discovery process.
 Throughout the training students are practically immersed in the fundamentals of the Alexander Technique: Primary Control, Inhibition/Non-Doing, Direction, the development of Reliable Sensory Appreciation and Non-Endgaining.

 Training at the Riverside Initiative is a complete preparation for becoming a professional teacher.

 To prepare students for professional life, trainees are also instructed in:

 - basic skills for running a private practice and/or working in universities, schools, medical settings, rehabilitation centers etc…